RuoranXu/RuoranXu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year undergraduate student at Xi'an Jiaotong-Liverpool University, majoring in Applied Mathematics, and I am expected to complete my BSc degree at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), where I am supervised by Prof. [Qiufeng Wang](https://wqf510.github.io/).
 I will visit yale for several months in the summer, supervised by Prof. [Arman Cohan](https://armancohan.com/) and [Yilun Zhao](https://yilunzhao.github.io/).
-If you are interested in my research, please feel free to contact me.
-I'm always willing to communicate with people from different backgrounds.
+Feel free to contact me if you are interested in my work.
+I welcome discussions with people from all backgrounds.

 My research interests span AI for math reasoning, AI for Science, multimodal large language models and Reinforcement Learning.
 In my spare time, I also engage in research on optimization theory and mathematical physics.